vuongducphuong/documentation/content/applications/marketing/sms_marketing/essentials/mailing_lists_blacklists.rst

 .. image:: mailing_lists_blacklists/import-blacklist.png
    :align: center
-   :alt: View of how to import a blacklist in Odoo SMS Marketing.
+   :alt: View of how to import a blacklist in Leansoft SMS Marketing.